Practical information : Sightseeing Barcelona

 Admission to museums and other municipal attractions costs around €6 to €12 for adults, and is free for children under 16.
 In private institutions, prices are higher: from €26 for the Sagrada Familia, up to €29 for the Casa Batlló.

-Many museums and cultural centers offer free admission on certain days and at certain times.
+Many museums and cultural centers offer free admission on certain days or at certain times.
 The Museu Picasso is open from 6 p.m. on Thursdays.
 On Saturday afternoons, admission is free at the Museu Nacional d'Art de Catalunya and the MACBA.
 Finally, on Sundays from 3pm, you can visit the Museu Frederic Marès, the Monestir de Pedralbes, the Museu d'Història de la Ciutat de Barcelona, the Jardí Botànic de Barcelona, El Born Centre de Cultura i Memòria, the Museu Blau, the Museu del Disseny, the Castell de Montjuïc and the CCCB.

 Outside these free periods, there are a number of passes you can use to visit these sites for less.
 The Barcelona Card (barcelonacard.com) gives you free access to public transport and many of the city's museums (MNAC, Fundació Joan Miró, etc.).
 It costs from €27 for 48 hours.
 The Art Ticket (articketbcn.org) allows you to discover six museums and cultural foundations with a single ticket costing €38.
 It includes access to the Picasso Museum and the Macba.
 Finally, the Arqueoticket (€14.50 on bcnshop.barcelonaturisme.com) gives access to 4 of the city's museums: the Museu d'Arqueologia de Catalunya (MAC), the Museu Egipci, the Museu d'Història de Barcelona (MUHBA) and the Born Centre de Cultura i Memòria.